memfault/interrupt/_drafts/practical_zephyr_03_dt_semantics.md

 };
 ```

-The devicetree compiler won't complain if we assign a `string` value to the property `int`.
+The Devicetree compiler won't complain if we assign a `string` value to the property `int`.
 In fact, it doesn't even know whether or not `node_with_props` should have the `int` property at all.
 We could delete it and the compiler won't complain.
 We also don't know what the purpose of `int` or `string` is, what they mean, or what they're used for.

-While the property names `int` or `string` are not very revealing as such, the same is also true for the `current-speed` property of the `/soc/uart@40002000` node in the nRF52840 devicetree: Without any additional information, we can only _assume_ that this is the baud rate in bits/s, but we can't know for sure.
+While the property names `int` or `string` are not very revealing as such, the same is also true for the `current-speed` property of the `/soc/uart@40002000` node in the nRF52840 Devicetree: Without any additional information, we can only _assume_ that this is the baud rate in bits/s, but we can't know for sure.

-By providing _compatible bindings_, we're telling the devicetree compiler to check whether the given node really matches the properties and types defined in a _binding_, and we're telling it what to do with the information provided in the devicetree.
-Bindings also add **semantics to a devicetree** by giving properties a _meaning_.
+By providing _compatible bindings_, we're telling the Devicetree compiler to check whether the given node really matches the properties and types defined in a _binding_, and we're telling it what to do with the information provided in the Devicetree.
+Bindings also add **semantics to a Devicetree** by giving properties a _meaning_.

 The [DTSpec](https://www.devicetree.org/specifications/) includes some standard bindings, e.g., bindings for serial devices such as our UART device.
-It thus defines how serial devices need to look like in a devicetree.
+It thus defines how serial devices need to look like in a Devicetree.
 This binding includes the `current-speed` property:

 | Field       | Details                                                                                                                                             |
 | :---------- | :-------------------------------------------------------------------------------------------------------------------------------------------------- |